bzy-080408/android_pkvm_kernel/Documentation/virt/kvm/api.rst

 It is an error to enable this capability on a VM after issuing a KVM_RUN ioctl() on one of its vCPUs.

+The maximum number of protected VMs that can be created can be determined by querying the KVM_CAP_ARM_NR_PROTECTED_VMS capability.

 7.24.2 KVM_CAP_ARM_PROTECTED_VM_FLAGS_INFO
 ------------------------------------------